AxonIQ/reference-guide/part-iv-advanced-tuning/metrics-and-monitoring.md

         // More specifically, we want to count the messages per type of event being published.
         PayloadTypeMessageMonitorWrapper<MessageCountingMonitor> messageCounterPerType =
                 new PayloadTypeMessageMonitorWrapper<>(MessageCountingMonitor::new);
-        // Add we also want to set a message timer per payload type PayloadTypeMessageMonitorWrapper<MessageTimerMonitor> messageTimerPerType =
+        // And we also want to set a message timer per payload type PayloadTypeMessageMonitorWrapper<MessageTimerMonitor> messageTimerPerType =
                 new PayloadTypeMessageMonitorWrapper<>(MessageTimerMonitor::new);
         // Which we group in a MultiMessageMonitor